On constraining projections of future climate using observations and simulations from multiple climate models

 The CMIP5 ensemble includes output from more than 40 models submitted by over 20 centers around the world.
 In order to satisfy the assumption of exchangeability in \autoref{sec:framework}, we consider a subset of the models that we judge to be approximately exchangeable.
+The 13 chosen models and the number of runs available from the historical and future periods are listed in \autoref{tab:models}.
 The models included in the thinned ensemble were chosen to have similar horizontal and vertical resolutions, but to minimize common component models according to the detailed information in Table 9.A.1 of \citet{Flato2013}.
 In particular, only one model was retained from any one modeling center, generally the most recent and feature complete version submitted by each center.
 Full details of the thinning process are given in the supplementary material.
-The 13 chosen models and the number of runs available from the historical and future scenarios are listed in \autoref{tab:models}.
-Our approach to ensemble thinning differs from that of \citet{Rougier2013} who chose models judged to be most similar to a familiar model, effectively minimizing the differences between the models.
+Our approach to ensemble thinning differs from that of \citet{Rougieretal2013} who chose models judged to be most similar to a familiar model, effectively minimizing the differences between the models.
 In contrast, by choosing models with the fewest common components, we are effectively maximizing the differences between the models.
 In doing so, we aim to capture the broadest range of uncertainty due to model differences.

-Observational data in the Arctic are very sparse and no spatially complete data sets exist that include estimates of observational uncertainty.
-Therefore, we combine four contemporary reanalysis data sets (ERA-Interim \citep{Dee2011}, NCEP CFSR \citep{Saha2010}, JRA-25 \citep{Onogi2007}, NASA MERRA \citep{Rienecker2011}) using the methodology proposed in \autoref{sec:inference}.
-Reanalysis data was interpolated to the same grid as the models.